Get Your Free CTV Advertising Playbook

 The ability to adjust campaigns in real-time fundamentally changes how advertisers approach video advertising.
 Traditional campaigns lock you into commitments regardless of performance.
 Programmatic campaigns evolve continuously based on actual results.

 This optimization happens across multiple dimensions simultaneously.
 Underperforming creative gets paused while winners get more budget.
-Targeting parameters adjust based on which audiences convert.
-Bids increase for high-value placements and decrease where performance lags.
+Targeting parameters are adjusted based on which audiences convert.
 Even the times your ads run can shift to match when your audience is most responsive.

 Modern consumers don't live on a single device.
-They might see your CTV ad during evening streaming, research on their phone during lunch, and purchase on their laptop that weekend.
+They might see your ad during an evening YouTube binge, research on their phone during lunch, and purchase on their laptop that weekend.
 Traditional video metrics miss these connections entirely.
 Programmatic video advertising illuminates the full journey.

 Cross-device tracking reveals how video exposure influences behavior across channels.
-You can see how a streaming ad drives mobile app downloads or store visits.
-Website visitors can be retargeted with video ads on their connected TVs.
+You can see how a streaming ad drives mobile app downloads or store visits, then retarget them with video ads on desktop.
 This orchestrated approach multiplies the impact of every advertising dollar.

 The insights extend beyond direct response metrics.
 Brand lift studies show how video exposure improves awareness and consideration.
 Attribution modeling reveals video's assist role in conversions, primarily credited to other channels.
 This complete picture justifies video investment and guides future strategy.